 Part 3.
-Master of Business Administration: Special Tuition Fee, Acceptance Fee and Application Fee
+Master of Business Administration: Special Programme Fee, Acceptance Fee and Application Fee

-- (a) An applicant for the Degree of Master of Business Administration or the Graduate Diploma in Business Administration will be charged a nonrefundable application fee of \$55 payable with the submitted application form. - (b) An applicant for the Degree of Master of Business Administration or the Graduate Diploma in Business Administration will be charged a non-refundable acceptance fee of \$600 payable within 30 days after such applicant has been notified that he/she has been awarded a place in the Degree of Master of Business Administration or the Graduate Diploma in Business Administration Programme. - (c) A student enrolled in the Degree of Master of Business Administration or the Graduate Diploma in Business Administration will be charged an additional special tuition fee of \$765 (domestic students) or \$687 (international students) per course or equivalent.
+- (a) An applicant for the Degree of Master of Business Administration or the Graduate Diploma in Business Administration will be charged a non-refundable application fee of \$60 payable with the submitted application form. - (b) An applicant for the Degree of Master of Business Administration or the Graduate Diploma in Business Administration will be charged a non-refundable acceptance fee of \$600 payable within 30 days after such applicant has been notified that he/she has been awarded a place in the Degree of Master of Business Administration or the Graduate Diploma in Business Administration Programme. - (c) A student enrolled in the Degree of Master of Business Administration or the Graduate Diploma in Business Administration will be charged a special programme fee of \$31,820 (domestic students, international students pay a different rate) for the full programme.